I love technology. I replay in my head the scene from Napoleon Dynamite where his brother serenades his new bride.

 Don’t get me wrong: I also use Dropbox and OneDrive (the latter comes with my Microsoft Office package, so why not?).
 Both are primarily for clients who already utilize those platforms; however, my internal team relies on Google Drive as our home base for homebase productivity tools and storage.

 Each client has a dedicated Google folder, each with unique sharing permissions to staff who are authorized to work with that client.
 My mobile device’s images, videos, and screenshots are automatically uploaded to my Google Drive for easy use in other apps or content.
 I’m ridiculously proud of my Google Sheets social media content calendar template, which my team uses to generate each new month of content for our clients.
 We then download CSV files of the content to upload into our scheduling platforms.
 Even more beautiful is the accessibility to these files from any of our remote devices in case we need to work on the fly.
+If you’re looking for a great guide to upload your files into Google Drive, Cloudwards has all the screenshots and helpful hints you can handle.

 If you weren’t already aware, Google Drive also has tools to create complex forms and surveys and slide presentations.
 I even dictated this blog post into a Google Doc using Voice Typing.
 Any tool that gives me an “Aha!” moment regularly receives my ringing endorsement.